 There are many ways to reach future students.
 Traditional methods such as high schools visits, educational fairs and print material are still very useful way to market colleges and universities.
 However, these methods might not be enough to make a university stand out among competitors.
 To reach prospective students where it will make an impact requires a tailored approach to the incoming students media habits.

-- Live Videos – Blogs and other written content are still relevant and very important for digital marketing.
+Blogs and other written content are still relevant and very important for digital marketing.
 Schools should use as many ways to interact and connect with millennials.
 Live videos are a great way to do so.
 It allows viewers immediately engage with current events.
 A lot of higher education institutions already publish various content to Youtube, but live streaming that functions similar as Snapchat could support the interaction with potential students and alumni right here and right now by showing schools’ events, lectures and other creative content.

-Influencers – From the recent study millennials rely on word of mouth more than other adults when researching consumer goods.
+From Marketing Chart’s recent study, millennials rely on word of mouth more than other adults when researching consumer goods.
 This study could identify millennials trusting only honest and true opinions by the people they respect and look up to.
 Today there are so many influencers in various areas starting from entrepreneurs to style blogs.
 Higher education institutions should keep relationships with alumni and try to follow their journey after the graduation.
 By keeping close relationships with influencers is a way to attract their followers to the school.
 Schools should organize panel style meetings with influencers where they could share their experiences with audience and answer their questions.
 This type of relationship would promote different school programs and brand awareness.